 Helmets are a viable piece of equipment for skiers and snowboarders, just as they are for any sport or profession where one might encounter a bump on the head.
-The bottom line is it’s a matter of personal choice whether to wear one, or not.
+The bottom line is its a matter of personal choice whether to wear one, or not.
 There is a wide variety of helmets available.
 If you choose to wear a helmet, it is important that it fits properly, is comfortable, and offers the appropriate level of protection for the activity of choice.

 How to Choose a Helmet